Book order options

 There was a QEC (Quick Engine Change) for the R-1830 on an A-frame at NAS Whidbey and in a couple of days we would be on our way again.
 But, we took a different route, and again did not make it to Kodiak.

-Illustration 12-Radio Range Letdown Chart (from the book)
+Illustration 12-Radio Range Letdown Chart (from the book at top left of this page)

-Illustration13 -Navy PB4Y-2 Privateer (from the book; this a a plane flown by VPP-1, a photo squadron I helped introduce to Big Delta Field near Fairbanks, AK, for Alaskan photo mapping assignments.
+PB4Y-2 Privateer This a a plane flown by VPP-1, a photo squadron I helped introduce to Big Delta Field near Fairbanks, AK, for Alaskan photo mapping assignments.\

 Taking a cue from Navy ship rites when crossing the equator or the 180th meridian, U.S. Navy planes passed out memoirs of crossing the 180th meridian in the Pacific.
 Our flights were in northern

-Aleutian missions took us frequently across the 180th meridian, so crews took a short break to celebrate, and I have a "certificate" to prove it.
+Aleutian missions took us frequently across the 180th meridian, so crews took a short break to celebrate, and here is a "certificate" to prove it.
+It took the lower latitude aircrews longer to get there, and some were already there.

 1944-45, VP patrols out of Luzon, in the Philippine Islands just retaken by MacArthur.

-Let us go back in time to the retaking of the Philippines in WW II, and the years 1944-45.
-Squadron VPB-119 was flying radar countermeasures, RCM, flights out of Luzon, and Paul Deatherage, pictured below, was an Aviation Radio Technician 1/c, who sometimes manned the counteasures equipment on PB4Y-2 BuNo.
+I go back in time, briefly here, to the retaking of the Philippines in WW II, and the years 1944-45.
+Squadron VPB-119 was flying radar countermeasures, RCM, flights out of Luzon,.
+Paul Deatherage, pictured below, was an Aviation Radio Technician 1/c, who sometimes manned the counteasures equipment on PB4Y-2 BuNo.
 59411.
 His son, Dave Deatherage provided these next three photos, the first a collage.

 This man's name is Deatherage.
 He flew out of Luzon the final year of the WWII in the Pacific.
 He was an Aviation Radio Technician First Class.
 His command pilot's last name was Fette.